Webreaper/EFCore6TableJoinBug/README.md

 SELECT "b"."ImageId", "i"."ImageId"
 FROM "BasketEntries" AS "b"
 INNER JOIN "Images" AS "i" ON "b"."ImageId" = "i"."ImageId"
-LEFT JOIN "ImageTags" AS "i0" ON "i"."ImageId" = "i0"."ImageId"
+INNER JOIN "ImageTags" AS "i0" ON "i"."ImageId" = "i0"."ImageId"
-LEFT JOIN "Tags" as "t" on "i0".tagId = t.TagID
+INNER JOIN "Tags" as "t" on "i0".tagId = t.TagID
 ORDER BY "b"."ImageId", "i"."ImageId", "i0"."ImageId", "i0"."TagId"
 ```
-This would likely run even faster than the optimised query above, so could complete in sub-10ms.
+Which runs in 1/10 of the time that the EFCore-generated query runs.